vijaiaeroastro/halfMesh/README.md

 # Notes
 * Designed to be lightweight and STL‐only; future enhancements may add optional dependencies.
 * Contributions welcome!
-Feel free to open issues or pull requests.e than happy to add it here in future.
-Just contact over email.
+Feel free to open issues or pull requests.
+More than happy to add it here in future.
+* If you have doubts, contact me over email [halfmesh@kaditham.meshing.engineer](mailto:halfmesh@kaditham.meshing.engineer)